All Episodes

 And then everybody ends up poor.

-Inheritance unfair for some kids to get all this money and other kids don't.
+Inheritance, unfair for some kids to get all this money and other kids don't.

-It's like, well, how do you know?
+It's like, how do you know?

-I mean, I grew up poor, it gave me a huge amount of ambition.
+It gave me a huge amount of ambition.

 Some of the kids that I knew who grew up rich didn't have much ambition.